Mykola Skrypnyk: Russian Revolution

-After the February Revolution, Skrypnyk was amnestied by the Provisional Government and moved to Petrograd, as St. Petersburg was now known, where he was elected as a secretary of the Central Council of Factories Committees.
+After the February Revolution, Skrypnyk was amnestied by the Provisional Government and moved to St. Petersburg (then called Petrograd), where he was elected as a secretary of the Central Council of Factories Committees.
 During the October Revolution, Skrypnyk was a member of the Military Revolutionary Committee of the Petrograd Soviet.

 In December 1917, Skrypnyk was elected in absentia to the first Bolshevik government of Ukraine, the so-called People's Secretariat, in Kharkiv (Respublika Rad Ukrainy) as the People's Secretary of Labor.
-From February to March 1918, he was the People's Secretary of Trade and Industry of the Ukrainian People's Republic.
-On March 3, 1918 he was elected president of the Secretariat, replacing Yevhenia Bosch, daughter of a German immigrant, who had resigned in protest against the Treaty of Brest-Litovsk.
+From February to March 1918, he was the People's Secretary of Trade and Industry of the Ukrainian People's Republic of Soviets.
+On March 3, 1918, he was elected president of the Secretariat, replacing Yevhenia Bosch, daughter of a German immigrant, who had resigned in protest against the Treaty of Brest-Litovsk.
 From March 8 to April 18, 1918, he also served as the People's Secretary for Foreign Affairs.

 The Soviet Ukrainian government, under the onslaught of German troops, ended up in Katerynoslav, and later in Taganrog, where it ceased to exist.
-On March 17-19, 1918, the II All-Ukrainian Congress of Soviets was held in Katerynoslav, which proclaimed the independence of Soviet Ukraine.
+On March 17–19, 1918, the II All-Ukrainian Congress of Soviets was held in Katerynoslav, which proclaimed the independence of Soviet Ukraine.
 On April 18, 1918, Skrypnyk was elected a member of the All-Ukrainian Bureau to lead the insurgent struggle against the German occupiers.
-At the so-called Taganrog meeting (April 19-20, 1918), Skrypnyk was elected secretary of the Organizational Bureau for the 1st Congress of the Central Committee of the CP(b)U at its first congress held in Moscow (July 5-12, 1918), where he was the main speaker.
+At the so-called Taganrog meeting (April 19–20, 1918), Skrypnyk was elected secretary of the Organizational Bureau for the 1st Congress of the Central Committee of the CP(b)U at its first congress held in Moscow (July 5–12, 1918), where he was the main speaker.
 But after the congress, he was removed from the leadership of the CP(b)U and left in Moscow.